Deep Seabed Mining: WWF has filed a lawsuit against the government

 In April 2024, WWF-Norway announced that we intend to take the Norwegian government to court for failing to comply with the impact assessment requirements of the Seabed Minerals Act, if they do not reverse their decision to open areas to deep seabed mining.

 "We hoped the notice of a lawsuit would prompt the government to reconsider and withdraw its controversial decision.
-Unfortunately, WWF-Norway sees no other options but to proceed with legal action," says Andaur.
+Unfortunately, WWF-Norway sees no other options but to proceed with legal action", says Andaur.

 "We believe the government is violating Norwegian law by now opening up for a new and potentially destructive industry without adequately assessing the consequences.
-It will set a dangerous precedent if we allow the government to ignore its own rules, override all environmental advice, and manage our common natural resources blindly," says Andaur.
+It will set a dangerous precedent if we allow the government to ignore its own rules, override all environmental advice, and manage our common natural resources blindly", says Andaur.

 Further, WWF-Norway believes that the strategic impact assessment shows that the government does not have adequate knowledge about the marine environment in the deep sea to be able to assess the consequences of exploration and exploitation, either on the environment, other industries or the Norwegian economy.
 There are too many and too large knowledge gaps for the legal minimum standard of a strategic impact assessments to be met.
-This is the basis for WWF's lawsuit.

 WWF also believes that a new and dangerous precedence will be set for how both current and future governments can carry out impact assessments, if the decision is upheld.